 In many ways, the creation of [YCCECE] is a natural progression for us.
-We have long been known for our early childhood programmes, catering to children as young as six months old.
+We have long been known for our early childhood in the late kindergarten programmes, catering to children as young as six months old.
 While we could continue expanding our service, it is really through teacher training that we can have the greatest community impact.